 Art/iculation is produced on land that is the unceded territory of the Kanien’kehá:ka Nation of the Haudenosaunee Confederacy.
 The editorial committee recognizes that it is not enough to acknowledge the keepers of this land, and encourages readers to critically interrogate colonial histories and their present-day implications.
 The editorial committee embraces an intersectional and collaborative practice of feminism.

 ¹ Jennifer Daryl Slack (1996), “The theory and method of articulation in cultural studies”.
 Stuart Hall: Critical Dialogues in Cultural Studies.
 D. M. a.
 K.-H. Chen.
 London and New York, Routledge: 112-127.

 Sofia Silva Misenheimer

 Sofia is a passionate storyteller with an international background in multimedia journalism.
 She believes in the power of narrative to generate positive change and founded Art/iculation in 2016 as a platform for untold stories.
 Sofia has an MA in communication studies and women’s and gender studies from McGill University and a graduate diploma in journalism from Concordia University.
-She spends her free time reading speculative fiction and writing about women and non-binary femme graffiti writers and street artists.
+She spends her free time reading speculative fiction and writing about radical graffiti writers and street artists.